dayvista/portfolio-website-v2/src/content/the-graph-ethereum-graphql-api.md

 ---

-Note: This article was written entirely out of interest in the protocol.
+Note: This article was written because of a genuine interest in the protocol described.
 I did not receive any endorsement, paid or otherwise.